-MCC's partnerships with Chrysler, other local dealerships and independent businesses provide exceptional training which leads to an Associate Degree and an invaluable opportunity for full-time employment.
+MCC's partnerships with Chrysler, other local dealerships and independent businesses provide exceptional training which leads to an Associate degree and an invaluable opportunity for full-time employment.

 Today's automotive technicians need high-level skills and knowledge to diagnose and service increasingly complex systems.
 The evolution from yesterday's mechanic to a skilled technician requires that today's technicians are competent with highly sophisticated systems, as well as with the traditional mechanical areas.

-Automotive Technology at MCC is a state-of-the-art, two-year program that combines classroom and practical training with paid, on-the-job co-op experience leading to an Associate Degree.
-MCC automotive curriculum is designed to meet the individual student's area of interest by offering four comprehensive pathways, including:
+Manchester Community College is constantly striving to update and upgrade our program to meet technical, manufacturer and dealer needs.
+MCC automotive curriculum is designed to meet the individual student's area of interest by offering four nationally recognized manufacturer pathways, including: